michael2012z/BitBible/markdown/Etheridge/files/Acts.md

 24. And after a few days Felix, and Drusilla his wife, who was a Jihudoytha, sent and called Paulos, and they heard from him concerning the faith of the Meshiha.

-25. And as he discoursed with them of righteousness, and of holiness, and of the judgment which is to come, Felix was filled with fear, and he said, Now go, and when I have opportunityOr, place.
-I will send for thee.
+25. And as he discoursed with them of righteousness, and of holiness, and of the judgment which is to come, Felix was filled with fear, and he said, Now go, and when I have opportunity

 26. For he hoped that a bribe would be given him by Paulos, and on this account he continually sent to bring him, and to speak with him.